fluent/fluent-bit-docs/installation/aws-container.md

 # Containers on AWS

-AWS maintains a distribution of Fluent Bit combining the latest official release with a set of Go Plugins for sending logs to AWS services.
+AWS maintains a distribution of Fluent Bit that combines the latest official release with a set of Go Plugins for sending logs to AWS services.
 AWS and Fluent Bit are working together to rewrite their plugins for inclusion in the official Fluent Bit distribution.